isacben/picocade/README.md

 # picocade

-An arcade controller for the pico-8 fantasy console.
+An arcade controller for the pico-8 fantasy console powered by a Raspberry Pi Pico and CircuitPython.

 > [!WARNING]
 > This is Work In Progress!
 I am still designing the product; the following image is the vision of what I want to build.